shalivan/shalivan.github.io/_posts/PSY/09-01-01-Narratology.md

 To much stories in witch the fate of the world was at stake Bigger stakes not equal more powerful stories

-## Pace
+## Pacing
 **Pacing**, **Build up** Stimulus delta over moments.
 Surprise changes moment to moment and our desire.
+- slow pacing allow to embrace detail
+## Tension
+tension - Disconnect between goal and current situation and obstacle between those two. - waiting

 ## Exposition

-- Explanation is not as fun as phenomena itself.
+Explanation is not as fun as phenomena itself.

 ### Exposition Scene in cinema